Fritz Haarmann: Criminal career

-For the next decade, Haarmann primarily lived as a petty thief, burglar and con artist.
+For the next decade, Haarmann primarily lived as a petty thief, burglar, and con artist.
 Although he did occasionally obtain legitimate employment, he invariably stole from his employers or their customers.
-Beginning in 1905, he served several short prison sentences for offenses such as larceny, embezzlement and assault.
-On one occasion when working legitimately as an invoice clerk, Haarmann became acquainted with a female employee with whom, he later claimed, to have robbed several tombstones and graves between 1905 and 1913 (he was never charged with these offenses).
+Beginning in 1905, he served several short prison sentences for offences such as larceny, embezzlement, and assault.
+On one occasion when working legitimately as an invoice clerk, Haarmann became acquainted with a female employee with whom he later claimed to have robbed several tombstones and graves between 1905 and 1913 (he was never charged with these offences).
 Consequently, Haarmann spent the majority of the years between 1905 and 1912 in jail.

 In late 1913, Haarmann was arrested for burglary.
 A search of his home revealed a hoard of stolen property linking him to several other burglaries.
 Despite protesting his innocence, Haarmann was charged with and convicted of a series of burglaries and frauds.
-He was sentenced to five years' imprisonment for these offenses.
+He was sentenced to five years' imprisonment for these offences.

 Due to compulsory conscription resulting from the outbreak of World War I, Germany saw a shortage of available domestic manpower.
-In the final years of his prison sentence, Haarmann was permitted to work throughout the day in the grounds of various manor houses near the town of Rendsburg, with instructions to return to prison each evening.
-Upon his release from prison in April 1918, he initially moved to Berlin, before opting to return to Hanover, where he briefly lived with one of his sisters before renting a single room apartment in late August 1918.
+In the final years of his prison sentence, Haarmann was permitted to work throughout the day on the grounds of various manor houses near the town of Rendsburg, with instructions to return to prison each evening.
+Upon his release from prison in April 1918, he initially moved to Berlin before opting to return to Hanover, where he briefly lived with one of his sisters before renting a single-room apartment in late August 1918.

 According to Haarmann, he was struck by the poverty of the German nation as a result of the loss the nation had suffered in World War I. Through his initial efforts to both trade and purchase stolen property at Hanover Central Station, Haarmann established several criminal contacts with whom he could trade in contraband property, and he immediately reverted to the criminal life he had lived before his 1913 arrest.